account931/blankspace_vue_2022/README.md

 # Blankspace_remover_vue

-> 99% the same as Cleansed version (Cleansed version contains less comments + ReadMe.md reduced up to 40%)
+> 99% of the code is the same as Cleansed version (Cleansed version contains less comments + ReadMe.md reduced up to 40%)

 > Text editing tool on Vue Framework.
 Additionally uses Typo-JS Library for spell check (https://github.com/cfinke/Typo.js) + Element-UI Library (Impoted but Not used as a matter of fact).
 > check